sreedevi101/gallery-search-app/Privacy Policy.md

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Email, Device IDs.
 The information that I request will be retained on your device and is not collected by me in any way.

 The app does use third-party services that may collect information used to identify you.